msmi1433/airmiles-api/README.md

 The hosted API in its current form can be accessed [here](https://airmiles-api.onrender.com/api).

+## Endpoints

+### GET /api

+- Serves up a list of all endpoints and their queries

+### GET /api/destinations

+- Serves up an array of all destination objects
+  - Queries (example query: "/api/destinations?points_balance=30000&travel_class=business")
+    - **points_balance** : Can be queried with integers.
+Will serve up destinations where an economy off-peak ticket costs less than the points balance queried.
+    - **travel_class**: Can be queried with 'economy', 'p_economy' and 'business'.
+Returns destinations with fares available in queried class.
+Combine with a points_balance query to return destinations where points balance can afford a seat in queried class.
+    - **limit**: Can be queried with integers.
+Limits amount of results served to the queried number - defaults to 20 results.
+    - **page** - Can be queried with integers.
+Specifies page of results to return; default page size is 20 results, but this can be modified using limit query.

 ## Running the API locally

 ### Cloning the repository